JmzSoftware/phpbb_cdn/README.md

-# Simple CDN Extension
+# phpBB CDN Extension

 ## Installation

-Copy the extension to phpBB/ext/davidyin/simplecdn
+Copy the extension to phpBB/ext/jmz/phpbbcdn

-Go to "ACP" > "Customise" > "Extensions" and enable the "Simple CDN Extension" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "phpBB CDN Extension" extension.